razshare/frizzante-docs/docs/web-sockets.md

-You can upgrade http requests to web sockets with `f.SendWsUpgrade()`.
+You can upgrade http requests to web sockets with `f.ResponseSendWsUpgrade()`.

 ```go
 package main